arivolispark/blog/README.md

 # Pytorch
 For "binary classification" problem, "Binary entropy" would be a great candidate for the loss function, and "Sigmoid function" would be a great candidate for the "Final" layer.

+# Autograd
+Autograd in PyTorch tracks the operations performed on tensors and automatically computes gradients.